ianhorn/kyfromabove-gisconference2025-workshop/workshop/docs/environment/index.md

 ___
 ![Github Search](assets/github_search.png)
 ___
-Copy and paste the following:
+Copy and paste the following in the search bar:

 ```bash
 repo:ianhorn/kyfromabove-gisconference2025-workshop